NadeemNicoR/TeamProjects/reports/week03.md

 ### __Section 2:__

  #### 2.1.
 What we did.
- During the last week, we went throw the first steps of our team set up, an also worked on the first requirements of our project, which were:
+ During the last week, we went throw the first steps of our team set up, and also worked on the first requirements of our project, which were:

 - Come up with a name for the team.
-- Decide which project will fit better with the team.
+- Decide which project will fit better with the team, in terms of interest and expertise that we currently have.
 - Develop a logo for the team
 - Prepare a team presentation.
 - Develop a blog in which we will report our project progress.
 - Write blog content
-- Establish Channels of communication for teamwork.
+- Establish Channels of communication for teamwork and for project management.
 - Status report.

 #### 2.2 What worked:

-- Establish the first med of communication in order to get the team in contact.
+- Establish the first mode of communication in order to get the team in contact.
 - Meetings for decision making and start with some activities.
-- Distribute activities to speed up the workflow.
+- Distribute activities equally to speed up the workflow.
 - Blog upload.
 - First GitHub push.